 their principal residence against federal debt relief income tax.

-always bear in mind that the tax consequences of a short sale are
+Always bear in mind that the tax consequences of a short sale are

 complex.
 Therefore, I encourage sellers who are considering short